julienmansier/send2S3/README.md

-# send2DIODE
+# send2S3
-Separate a large file into smaller chunks and send the chunks to a diode
+This script takes in a file from command line input, splits it into many parts, then sends to an S3 bucket.